-Desktop publishing using the current version of QuarkXpress.
-The student will learn how to combine word processing documents, typesetting, page layout, drawing, image control, color control, and document construction in a single program, to create other promotional materials.
+The student will learn how to create layouts for newsletters, flyers, brochures or multi-page print projects.
+The class teaches control of typesetting, page layouts, illustrations, photographs, color, and document construction.
 Two hours lecture and two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.

-ART 177A-B - 3 Units

-Graphic Design Principles on the Computer

-(Same as Business Data Processing 177A-B)
+ART 177A-B - 3 Units Graphic Design Principles on the Computer (Same as Business Data Processing 177A-B)